nicocecchin/IntroPARCO_D1_Cecchin_Nicol-/README.md

 and Explicit Parallelism with OpenMP".
 The following are the instruction to replicate the results presented in the report.

 Disclaimer: I used **WSL** (Windows subsystem for Linux) on my local machine to run all the codes (i. e. python codes for the graphs), so this tutorial uses Linux commands.
-To run the Python files you need to have Python installed.
-Version and requested modules are specified in the report.
+To run the Python files you need to have Python installed. (version 3.8.10, modules: pandas, matplotlib.pyplot).

 ## Environment setup